JoshuaWhitfield/parse-bunny-cli/README.md

 <h4>description</h4>
 <p>visits a url and scrapes every element that contains a keyword.
-when ommitting the `-search-engine` flag, all content is scraped.</p>
+when ommitting keywords from the `-search-engine` flag, all content is scraped.</p>
 <br />

 <h1>Inputs</h1>